AparnaJoshi007/explained/content/2020-05-12-javascript-oops.md

 In javascript, **Inheritance** and **Encapsulation** are the two techniques that can be used under the hood of Object-oriented programming.
 This article will aim at explaining two ways in which OOP can be achieved in javascript.

-## Function-based inheritance and encapsulation: Using prototypes
+## Function-based inheritance and encapsulation

 In the function-based inheritance, we define a constructor function and add the properties(methods and objects) which can be inherited by other constructors.
 Each constructor function contains all the private methods and variables, along with added inheritable properties to perform a given set of operations.
 The following code shows how object-oriented programming can be achieved using constructor methods.